GoTolstoy/tolstoy-toly-kb/products/play/product/onsite/faq/add-to-cart-buy-now-and-product-page-button-options-for-stories.md

-## Add to Cart, Buy Now, and Product Page Button Options
+## Add to Cart, Buy Now, and Product Page Button Options for Stories

 1. Go to **Design -> Product Card**.